This section describes current (2014 May) practices. It will be the basis for future changes.

 - Deployed via repository checkout:

 Must be in either hg.mozilla.org (historical home), or github.com (if git client installed on target).

 Source should be in separate repository with documentation, tests, and other goodness.

-Source repository should be *.mozilla.org server.
+Source repository should be *.mozilla.org server or github.

 Only a file (or other artifact) produced from the source repository should be deployed by puppet.
 Puppet only changes are discouraged.

 Examples include tooltool script, buildapi sdist tarballs, custom MRTG tests.

 Handle as under “Deployed via puppet”